Arif-salah/Image-gen-kazuma/README.md

     *   The extension constructs a complex system instruction behind the scenes to ensure the LLM adheres to these constraints.

 *   **Strategy: Use Specific Preset** (Legacy)
-    *   Forces SillyTavern to switch to a specific Text Completion preset (e.g., "Stable Diffusion Helper") just for the image prompt generation, then switches back.
+    *   Forces SillyTavern to switch to a specific Chat Completion Presets just for the image prompt generation, then switches back.

 ### 2. Auto-Generation
 *   **Enable:** Automatically generates an image after the character replies.